Treating Plugged Ducts Naturally and Quickly

 Causes & Prevention of Plugged Ducts

-- Tight bras or sleeping on your stomach will restrict the flow of milk, resulting in blocked milk ducts.
+- Tight bras or sleeping on your stomach will restrict the milk flow, resulting in blocked milk ducts.
 Underwire bras should be avoided.
-Try to keep the pressure on the breasts to a minimal.
+Try to keep the pressure on the breasts to a minimum.
 Also, stay away from heavy arm exercises.

-- Plugged ducts will often occur during weaning, this is why weaning should always be a gradual process.
+- Plugged ducts will often occur during weaning, which is why weaning should always be gradual.

 - Mothers with oversupply issues are at higher risk.

-- Skin damage in the form of cracks and sores on the nipple may open the door to pathogens, which could lead to an infection.
+- Skin damage from cracks and sores on the nipple may open the door to pathogens, which could lead to an infection.

 - Avoid the use of pacifiers, artificial nipples, and supplemental feedings.
-These things can decrease the flow of milk and, therefore, put a mother at risk.
+These things can decrease the milk flow and put a mother at risk.
 Skipping of feeds should be avoided.

 - A low immune system and smoking cigarettes can put a mother at risk for plugged ducts and mastitis.

-- During teething, a baby may refuse the breast, and this can cause milk stasis which could lead to blockages.
+- During teething, a baby may refuse the breast, which can cause milk stasis, leading to blockages.

-- Women who have had previous breast surgery such as augmentation, breast reduction, tumor or cyst removal will be at increased risk.
+- Women with previous breast surgery, such as augmentation, breast reduction, and tumor or cyst removal, will be at increased risk.